Skip to main content

 • Includes IP that does not belong to the user submitting

-Examples of items that will be denied are, but are not limited to: farm animals, fences, sprinklers, tractors, building materials, gardening materials, plants/trees, items with the Pixels logo, NSFW content, etc.
+Examples of items that will be denied are, but are not limited to: farm animals, fences, sprinklers, tractors, building materials, gardening materials, plants/trees, NSFW content, etc.

 Please note: